rushda-code/Semantic-Search-using-Vector-Database-Endee-/README.md

 1. Open the Colab notebook
 2. Upload the BBC News dataset ZIP file
-3. Run cells sequentially from top to bottom
+3. Run the notebook cells sequentially from top to bottom
 4. Enter a natural language query to test semantic search

 ---